sindat/Furcifer/README.md

 Currently in testing phase, I will add an option to select where you want to save it, and the API call will just fetch the required data like the name, thumbnail, quality etc

+Patch history

+1.0.1. - created the base express API structure, including routing, will be tested